MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger.md

 1. Click into "Drawing a trangle" and type a correction, changing "trangle" to "triangle".

-1. Press **F11** once and you see that the debugger advances without any difficulty.
+1. Press **F11** once and you see that the debugger advances again.

     > [!NOTE]
     > Depending on what type of code you edit in the debugger, you may see a warning message.
 In some scenarios, the code will need to recompile before you can continue.